OCTOBER 17-18, 2025 | 8AM - 5PM MT

 After participating in this session, attendees should be able to:

-- Describe the personal and collective impact of feeling excluded or overlooked within a group, organization, or community.
+- Describe the personal and collective impact of exclusion on participation and well-being.

-- Identify practical strategies to move beyond performative inclusion towards creating spaces where all people can belong.
+- Recognize practical strategies to move beyond performative inclusion toward authentic belonging.

-- Explore ways to build relationships, environments, and systems that foster mutual respect, connection, and trust.
+- Summarize ways to foster environments and relationships that support mutual respect and trust.

 Karen Gravett (she/her), PhD